San Benedetto fuori della

 1638 rebuilding) of the façade

-survive (see below left), two being occupied by private houses.
-Art and fittings
+survive (see photo right), two being occupied by private houses.
+Art and

 An early 14th century painted Crucifix by Lippo di Benivieni is